nymtech/nym/documentation/operators/src/troubleshooting/nodes.md

 * [Mainnet](https://mixnet.explorers.guru/)
 * [Sandbox testnet](https://sandbox.mixnet.explorers.guru/)

+You can run [Node API Check CLI](../testing/node-api-check.md) to query all API endpoints of your node at once.

 [Here](https://github.com/cosmos/chain-registry/blob/master/nyx/chain.json#L158-L187) is a dictionary with Nyx chain registry entry regarding all explorers.

 If you want more information, or if your node isn't showing up on the explorer of your choice and you want to double-check, here are some examples on how to check if the node is configured properly.